jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

                 Interface funcs: getPortCoords is has repetitive searches, can it be simplified?

     NEXT TASKS:
+        IMPORTANT - Wire width stuff and Wire merge symbols need to be done.
         Write something to show port movement
         Interface to ISSIE